python/cpython/Doc/library/urllib.request.rst

 .. attribute:: addinfourl.status

    Status code returned by server.
-Recommended to use *addinfourl.status* instead.
+Recommended to use :attr:`~addinfourl.status` instead.

 .. method:: addinfourl.geturl()

    Returns the URL of the resource retrieved.
-Recommended to use *addinfourl.url* instead.
+Recommended to use :attr:`~addinfourl.status` instead.

 .. method:: addinfourl.info()

    Returns the response headers.
-Recommended to use *addinfourl.headers* instead.
+Recommended to use :attr:`~addinfourl.status` instead.

 .. method:: addinfourl.getstatus()

    Returns the status.
-Recommended to use *addinfourl.status* instead.
+Recommended to use :attr:`~addinfourl.status` instead.